witch

 witch moon

-All About the Lives and History of Witches
+Everything to Know About the History of Witches

-(2) Cats and toads are also known as "familiars" to witches, and connect them to the world of magic.
+(2) Cats and toads are known as "familiars" to witches.

 Other small animals that act as familiars for witches, though less commonly, include ferrets, birds, hares, and rats.
 In the most basic sense, a familiar is considered a constant companion or guide.
 A more sinister interpretation is that familiars were given to witches by the devil or inherited from others for the purpose of performing evil acts.